Acquiring and Merchant Acquiring Services 01 1

 Acquiring fee

-The cost of acquiring consists of a commission and additional payments, which vary from bank to bank.
-For example, it may be the rental of a terminal, the servicing of equipment and the commission for crediting money to an account.
-The acquiring bank takes the acquiring commission from the business.
-From its commission it gives a part of it to the issuing bank and the payment system.
+Acquiring cost includes a commission and extra charges, which vary from bank to bank.
+For example, it might be the rent of a terminal, equipment maintenance as well as a commission for the money transfer to an account.
+The acquiring bank deducts the commission from the merchant.
+From its commission earnings, it pays a partial amount to the issuing bank and to the payment system.

-The acquiring bank’s commission is specified in the contract with the acquiring bank.
-The business pays only this commission, the acquirer pays the rest of the participants in the transaction.
+The commission of the acquiring bank is specified in the contract with the acquiring bank.
+Entrepreneur pays only this commission, the rest of the participants of the transaction are paid by acquirer.

-Commission of the issuing bank is a fee paid by the acquiring bank to the issuing bank that transfers the customer’s payment.
-Its amount is established by an agreement between the banks.
+Commission of the issuing bank – is remuneration paid by the acquiring bank to the issuing bank, which transfers the customer’s payment.
+Its size is determined by an agreement between the banks.

 Payment provider fee is a fee charged by the payment system.
 The fee is paid to the payment system by the acquiring bank.
 Usually it is 0.1-0.2% of the payment amount.